Optimization over Geodesics for Exact Principal Geodesic Analysis: Background

-Furthermore, if $J_t$ is a non-zero Jacobi field with $J_0=0$ along a geodesic $x_t$ and, for some $\tilde{t}>0$, also $J_{\tilde{t}}=0$ then $x_{\tilde{t}}$ is called a conjugate point to $x_0$.
-This implies that for any $r>\tilde{t}$, the geodesic $x_t$ is not the shortest joining $x_0$ and $x_r$ \cite[Chap.
-13]{manfredo_perdigao_do_carmo_riemannian_1992}.
-In this way, we get an upper bound on the injectivity radius of $M$, which, in general terms, specifies the minimum length of non-minimizing geodesics.
+for small $t$.
+Furthermore, if $J_t$ is a non-zero Jacobi field with $J_0=0$ along a geodesic $\alpha_t$ and, for some $\tilde{t}>0$, also $J_{\tilde{t}}=0$ then $\alpha_{\tilde{t}}$ is called a conjugate point to $\alpha_0$.
+This can provide an upper bound on the injectivity radius of $M$, that, in general terms, specifies the minimum length of non-minimizing geodesics.
 Figure~\ref{fig:sphere-jacobi} illustrates the situation on the sphere $\SSS^2$.
+We will explore both these points in the experiments section.